Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Abstract

 \section{Abstract}

-Principal component analysis (PCA) is one of the most popular methods for dimension reduction.
-In light of the rapidly growing large-scale data in federated ecosystems, the traditional PCA method is often not applicable due to privacy protection considerations and large computational burden.
-Algorithms were proposed to lower the computational cost, but few can handle both high dimensionality and massive sample size under the distributed setting. { In this paper, we propose the FAst DIstributed (FADI) PCA method for federated data when both the dimension $d$ and the sample size $n$ are ultra-large, by simultaneously performing parallel computing along $d$ and distributed computing along $n$.
+In light of the rapidly growing large-scale data in federated ecosystems, the traditional principal component analysis (PCA) is often not applicable due to privacy protection considerations and large computational burden.
+Algorithms were proposed to lower the computational cost, but few can handle both high dimensionality and massive sample size under distributed settings.
+In this paper, we propose the FAst DIstributed (FADI) PCA method for federated data when both the dimension $d$ and the sample size $n$ are ultra-large, by simultaneously performing parallel computing along $d$ and distributed computing along $n$.
 Specifically, we utilize $L$ parallel copies of $p$-dimensional fast sketches to divide the computing burden along $d$ and aggregate the results distributively along the split samples.
-We present FADI under a general framework applicable to multiple statistical problems, and establish comprehensive theoretical results under the general framework.} We show that FADI enjoys the same non-asymptotic error rate as the traditional PCA when $Lp \ge d$.
+We present a general framework applicable to multiple statistical problems, and establish comprehensive theoretical results under the general framework.
+We show that FADI accelerates the computation while enjoying the same non-asymptotic error rate as the traditional PCA when $Lp \ge d$.
 We also derive inferential results that characterize the asymptotic distribution of FADI, and show a phase-transition phenomenon as $Lp$ increases.
-We perform extensive simulations to show that FADI substantially outperforms the existing methods in computational efficiency while preserving accuracy, and validate the distributional phase-transition phenomenon through numerical experiments.
-We apply FADI to the 1000 Genomes data to study the population structure.
+We perform extensive simulations to empirically validate our theoretical findings, and apply FADI to the 1000 Genomes data to study the population structure.